NSW schools: mandatory from Term 1, 2027

 Inside the platform

-The product your school actually opens every week
+The product your school opens every week

 Real screenshots from inside Friendly Schools.
 Click any tile to view full-size.